jimxzai/Detectron/README.md

 After installation, please see [`GETTING_STARTED.md`](GETTING_STARTED.md) for brief tutorials covering inference and training with Detectron.

+This fork tested connecting from video cam as input/output. thanks to https://github.com/cedrickchee/realtime-detectron.
+The output video is here:

 ## Getting Help

 To start, please check the [troubleshooting](INSTALL.md#troubleshooting) section of our installation instructions as well as our [FAQ](FAQ.md).
 If you couldn't find help there, try searching our GitHub issues.
 We intend the issues page to be a forum in which the community collectively troubleshoots problems.